-Yoga today is very different from how it was just a few decades ago.
-Modern yoga practitioners have so many tools to help with your asana practice no matter what body shape or size you are or what physical condition you are in.
-Useful tools like the humble yoga block are now indispensable for many who practice modern postural yoga.
-Yoga block uses for support and stability in various poses can help making asana more attainable no matter if you are a beginner or more seasoned yoga practitioner.
+Today’s yoga is very different from how it was practiced just a few decades ago.
+As modern yoga practitioners, you have so many tools to help you with your asana practice no matter what body shape or size you are or what physical condition you’re in.
+Useful tools like the humble yoga block are now indispensable for many practicing modern postural yoga.
+Yoga block uses for support and stability in various poses can help make asanas more attainable regardless of whether you’re a beginner or a more seasoned yoga practitioner.

-Learn how the modern yoga block came to be and find out how they can help you progress in your yoga asana practice with these simple tips.
+Learn how the modern yoga block came to be and find out about how using it can help you progress your yoga asana practice.

 History of the Yoga Block

 The first yoga blocks were called bricks and were made of wood.
-They first came onto the western yoga scene around the 1970s, especially with the rise in popularity of Iyengar Yoga.
+They were first introduced into the western yoga scene around the 1970s, especially during the time when Iyengar Yoga was becoming more and more popular.

-BKS Iyengar was known for encouraging the use of props to help support your body in different yoga asana.
-In the early days of Iyengar yoga, props were mostly made of makeshift materials.
+BKS Iyengar was known for encouraging the use of props to help support the body in different yoga asanas.
+In the early days of Iyengar Yoga, props were mostly made of makeshift materials.

-The first wooden yoga bricks were heavy, difficult to transport, and even uncomfortable to use.
-But Iyengar encouraged his followers to practice with them because they were designed to support your body and aid you into deeper expressions of alignment.
+The first wooden yoga bricks were heavy, difficult to transport, and uncomfortable to use.
+But Iyengar encouraged his followers to practice with them anyway because they’re designed to support the body and aid the yogi into deeper expressions of alignment.

 Ways to Use Your Yoga Block to in Your Asana Practice

 Yoga blocks are a helpful prop to use when you have tight hamstrings and can’t reach the ground with your hands.
 When you’re in a forward fold with straight legs, place one or two blocks in front of you to create an elevated surface that you can rest your palms on.